garys-esri/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 1 Map and Scene.md

 - Create a new JavaFX app
 - Add ArcGIS Runtime to the app
 - Add a 2D map to the app
-- Add a 3D scene to the app, and use the toggle button to switch between 2D and 3D
+- Add a 3D scene to the app, and use a toggle button to switch between 2D and 3D

 Prerequisites:
 - Install the Java Development Kit (JDK) version 8 or higher.